noir-lang/noir/yarn-project/aztec/README.md

-# aztec-sandbox
+# aztec

-Aztec Sandbox is a package that allows for a simple development environment on Aztec stack.
+Aztec is a package that allows for a simple development environment on Aztec stack.
 It creates a Private eXecution Environment (PXE) that listens for HTTP requests on `localhost:8080` by default.
 When started, it deploys all necessary L1 Aztec contracts and then starts listening for RPC requests.

 ## How to run: